Fighting Back Against Contractor’s Liens and Protecting Your Property

 Once the lien expires, is settled, or is determined to be invalid you will need to take action to have it removed.
 Until it is removed it will be virtually impossible for you to sell, refinance or even establish a line of credit for your property.

 If you find yourself mired in the technicalities of a Mechanics’ Lien on your property contact the Mechanics’ Lien professionals at Robinson & Henry.
-Call 303-688-0944 for a free consultation or schedule your appointment online.
+Call 303-688-0944 for a consultation.